 Aside from marketing, you can use your website to open a web-based fitness business, or an additional online store.
 Boost profits by selling workout videos, meal plan ebooks, or personal coaching programs.

-To create a website, you need to have hosting, domain name, and website builder.
+To create a website, you need to have hosting, a domain name, and a website interface.
 Thanks to Zyro, you don’t need to buy those services and tools separately.

 With Zyro, you don’t have to build a website from scratch.